jnlon/gmouse/README.md

   * Side button = back button
   * All three buttons = calibration

 ### Misc

-  * I guess we need an obnoxious logo?
-  * LED at bottom of the shell
+  * As a last minute addition, we've added an RGB LED that changes colour depending on the current velocity of the cursor *Red = stop
+    *Blue = cursor moving up/down
+    *Green = cursor moving left/right

 ## Technical Notes

-### I2C with Gyroscope
+### I2C with Gyroscope/Accelerometer

 We can configure how the gyroscope functions by setting the values of its various "registers".
 Registers are 8-bit memory cells that reside on the chip itself.